strictdoc-project/strictdoc/docs/sphinx/source/StrictDoc.rst

 **Comment:** Change management is difficult.
 The bigger the project is, the harder it is to maintain its documentation.
-If a change is introduced to a project, it usually requires a full revision of its requirements TBD.
+If a change is introduced to a project, it usually requires a full revision of its requirements.

+**Comment:** When the basic capabilities of StrictDoc are in place, it should be possible to do a more advanced analysis of requirements and requirement trees:

+- Finding similar or relevant requirements.
+- Enforce invariants that should be hold.
+Example: mass or power budget.

 High-level requirements
 -----------------------